Verb–Noun Collocations: Do, Have, Make, Take

 Take a message

-- I’m afraid she’s not here at the moment.
+- I’m afraid she’s not here.
 Can I take a message?

 - Could you take a message for Mr Harris?